Dreameh/blackmail-collector/README.md

 ---

-Currently, the blackmail collector bot has three commands:
+Currently, the blackmail collector bot some commands:

 - **get** (id) gets specific blackmail item
 - **add** (message) (@user) adds new blackmail item to your list of currently available blackmail material